Big Businesses Use Supplier Registration Portals

 Big Businesses Require Supplier Diversity

-Top Fortune 500 public corporations have made it clear in public statements and reports that supplier diversity is a goal.
+Top Fortune 500 public corporations have made it clear in public statements and reports that supplier diversity is a crucial component of overarching Environmental, Social, and Governance (ESG) goals.
 Supplier diversity is not a goal that just a few companies are striving for, it is a goal that many successful big businesses take seriously.